OpenMind/brainpack/docs/Assembly.md

     3. Remove the Ethernet hub from its enclosure, then slot it into the front slot of the Backpack Shell.
 You may use Glue to secure it in place.

-    4. **(Recommended)** Route the speaker wires so that they are placed behind and under the Ethernet hub to minimize cable congestion.
+    4. Recommended: Route the speaker wires so that they are placed behind and under the Ethernet hub to minimize cable congestion.

     5. Prepare the power delivery wires:
         - Split Power cable